reuk/wayverb/docs_source/waveguide.md

 component.
 This leads to errors in the frequency response of recorded signals, especially towards the upper limit of the output bandwidth.
-The exact pattern of dispersion error is dependent upon the topology of the mesh (topology is explained in [Mesh Topology] subsection), and can be examined using *Von Neumann* analysis [@van_duyne_3d_1996].
+The exact pattern of dispersion error is dependent upon the topology of the mesh (topology is explained in the [Mesh Topology] subsection), and can be examined using *Von Neumann* analysis [@van_duyne_3d_1996].
 One solution to the dispersion problem is to increase the sampling rate of the mesh, moving the high-error area out of the region of interest.
 Of course, this can quickly become very expensive, as